SimonUlu/thesis-boutique-shop/custom-docs/setup/prometheus/configurable-deployment/prometheus-config.md

   kubectl port-forward prometheus-monitoring-3331088907-hm5n1 8080:9090 -n monitoring
 ```

+10. Add prometheus service so grafana can access the data that is submitted (port binding alone is not enough)

-10. Now you only have one slight problem:
+11. Now you only have one slight problem:

 Kube state metrics target will be down.
 Check with visiting the url you binded your prometheus server to and then
 go to status->targets.
 This is due to it not being configured.
 Kube state metrics target is important for generating metrics such as cpu-usage and memory-usage or pod restart count.
 For further instance follow the docs under kube-state-metrics-config